dhomane/linux-bash-scripts/README.md

 # linux-bash-scripts
-Some of my most interesting Bash scripts (more to be added every week)
+Some of my most interesting Bash scripts (more to be added soon)